Quick guide for families with children

 Paternity allowance during the paternity leave

 Fathers can take paternity leave after the birth of their child.
 The paternity leave can last up to 54 working days or about 9 weeks.
-During this period, both parents can stay at home at the same time for up to 18 working days.Read more
+Fathers can choose to stay at home for a maximum of 18 working days at the same time as the child's mother while she is paid maternity or parental allowance.
+The rest of the paternity leave can be taken in a maximum of 2 separate periods after the parental allowance has ended.Read more

 Claim paternity allowance after the birth of your child